Ogden Living Trust Attorney

 - Real Property Outside the State.
 If you have real property in another state, you can avoid a significant amount of time and expenses by holding this property in a trust.
 If an individual owns property in another state, and that property is not held in a trust, the property will need to be probated and the other state’s probate laws may significantly complicate the process.

 - Avoid Court-Appointed Conservators.
 When an individual becomes disabled or incapacitated, a court may need to appoint a conservator to administer the individual’s estate.
 Conservatorships are generally unpleasant and can be expensive.
 A revocable trust allows for your property to be managed by a trustee according to your wishes, even if you are incapacitated.

 While revocable trusts are one of the most powerful estate planning tools, there are some things they cannot do.
 Such as:

 - No Tax Savings.
 Revocable trusts do not save or reduce an individual’s estate or income taxes.

 - No Creditor Protection.
-In the event that you are sued, or that another creditor were to come after your personal assets, a revocable trust would not offer any protection.
+In the event that you are sued, or that another creditor was to come after your personal assets, a revocable trust would not offer any protection.

 Revocable trusts do not have nearly as many disadvantages as wills.
-For this reason they are favored by most knowledgeable estate planning attorneys.
+For this reason, they are favored by the most knowledgeable estate planning attorneys.